Isopach/isopach.github.io/_posts/2020-12-06-Stack-the-Flags-CTF.md

 Which resulted in me quickly finding out that he boarded the bus at `59073 Opp Yishun Stn`, as the road curvature and yellow line matches.
 A quick look on the opposite side of the road also showed that the structure of the building opposite matches, as well as the residential HDB blocks towards the far left.
 You can see it for yourself [here](https://www.google.com/maps/place/Opp+Yishun+Stn/@1.4286988,103.8353997,3a,75y,7h,79.69t/data=!3m7!1e1!3m5!1sW9sSj2PK228FcI3NhpPlvw!2e0!6s%2F%2Fgeo3.ggpht.com%2Fcbk%3Fpanoid%3DW9sSj2PK228FcI3NhpPlvw%26output%3Dthumbnail%26cb_client%3Dmaps_sv.tactile.gps%26thumb%3D2%26w%3D203%26h%3D100%26yaw%3D272.8307%26pitch%3D0%26thumbfov%3D100!7i16384!8i8192!4m7!3m6!1s0x31da146fa2ae5aa1:0xc083032b27216e52!8m2!3d1.428681!4d103.835472!14m1!1BCgIgARICCAI).

 I then used the same method to attempt to find the bus stop he alighted at, to no avail.
-If you want to see my failures, click the spoiler tag below.
+If you want to see my failures, click on the spoiler tag below.

  <details>
   <summary>Epic Fail</summary>